2006 United States Senate elections: Texas

 Incumbent Republican Kay Bailey Hutchison won re-election to a third term over Democratic attorney Barbara Ann Radnofsky.

-The Democratic nominee who had never run for public office and was expected to face an uphill battle in the general election, especially in a state that has not elected a Democrat statewide since 1994 and against a historically popular Hutchison.
+The Democratic nominee who had never run for public office was expected to face a robust challenge in the general election, especially in a state that has not elected a Democrat statewide since 1994 and against a historically popular Hutchison.
 Since neither Radnofsky nor her main opponent, Gene Kelly, had received a majority of votes in the Democratic primary, a runoff was held April 11, 2006, which Radnofsky won.
 Radnofsky's campaign platform is available on her website.
 Scott Lanier Jameson won the Libertarian Party nomination at the party's state convention on June 10, 2006, defeating Timothy Wade and Ray Salinas.
 Arthur W. Loux, a Roman Forest City Councilman and a member of the Minutemen, was running as an independent.